 Social Skills and Behaviour

 Social skills development of children happens when they learn to interact with others around them.
 It includes how a child is able to express and manage own emotions and establish a meaningful and respectful relationship with others.
 Social development also determines how a child deals with conflicts that might arise with peers.
-For children to develop the foundational skills such as cooperation, following directions, demonstrating self-control and paying attention, they must have social skills.
+For children to develop foundational skills such as cooperation, following directions, demonstrating self-control and paying attention, they must have social skills.
 Studies show that social skills directly relate to developing leadership qualities in children.

 To summarize, social-emotional development enables children to have the ability to recognize and understand their experiences and feelings.
 They are able to not only express their emotions, but also manage them effectively.
 They are also able to establish and maintain positive and fulfilling relationships with others.
-As a result, social-emotional development sets a robust foundation for children to grow up to be responsible social and emotionally-balanced adults.
+As a result, social-emotional development sets a robust foundation for children to grow up to be a responsible social and emotionally-balanced adults.

 Why is Social-Emotional Development Important for Children?